“Your address does not define your success.” ~ Writer, blogger, TV host

 Ianthia and her cousin Reggie on graduation day from Columbus Primary School.

-It was in that apartment where Ianthia came first in her class every single semester while at Columbus Primary School.
-It was in that apartment where a studious Ianthia was nominated for the first ever Primary School Student of the Year Award.
-It was in that department where she learned words and their meanings, and spelled her way to success, winning the Ministry of Education’s District Spelling Been competition twice for C. H. Reeves Junior High.
+It was while growing up in that apartment Ianthia came first in her class every single semester at Columbus Primary School.
+It was while growing up in that apartment a studious Ianthia was nominated for the first ever Primary School Student of the Year Award.
+It was in that department where she learned words and their meanings, and spelled her way to success, winning the Ministry of Education’s District Spelling Bee competition twice for C. H. Reeves Junior High.

 Social Media Influencer